TritonDataCenter/pkgsrc-wiki/pkgdev:fixing.markdown

 ## Introduction

-Currently pkgsrc is able to build over 16,000 packages on SmartOS and over 15,000 packages on OS X, however pkgsrc carries over 18,000 packages in total, so there is a chance that you will come across a package which will not produce a binary package.
+Currently pkgsrc is able to build over 18,000 packages on SmartOS and over 17,000 packages on macOS, however pkgsrc carries over 21,000 packages in total, so there is a chance that you will come across a package which will not produce a binary package.